-Traditional wood-burning fireplaces generally suck more hot air out of a room than they generate, therefore they are not a viable additional heating source.
-Installing a gas fireplace can be a more efficient solution than its wood burning counterpart and can certainly be a positive ambience feature in your basement.

-Some gas fireplaces are equipped with a fan to help distribute the warm air.
+Traditional wood-burning fireplaces generally suck more hot air out of a room than they generate, so they are not a viable additional heating source.
+Installing a gas fireplace can be a more efficient solution than its wood-burning counterpart and can add rustic ambience to your basement.
+To help circulate warm air, some gas fireplaces are equipped with a fan.

-Another popular solution is installing a wood pellet stove.
-This environmentally friendly solution involves slow-burning pellets manufactured from recycled materials.
-Some homeowners find the need to purchase, transport and store the wood pellets to be an inconvenience.
-It is also a heating solution that requires adult supervision and may not be viable if your basement is a rec room for the kids.
+Another popular solution is installing an environmentally friendly wood pellet stove.
+Clean, slow-burning pellets manufactured from recycled materials are a renewable resource, but some homeowners find storing the pellets and regular maintenance of the ashes to be inconvenient.
+Pellet stoves are also a heating solution that requires adult supervision so they may not be viable if your basement is a rec room for the kids.

 Since fireplaces and stoves generate carbon monoxide, you’ll need to install a chimney to ensure the dangerous gases can escape.
 Another disadvantage of a fireplace or a stove as an additional heating source is that they may not be effective in heating several rooms in the basement, as walls may prevent the warm air from reaching rooms that are farther away.